 Lump Sum Amount

-1/10th of last drawn pay (every 6 months)
+1/10th of the last drawn pay (every 6 months)

-Typically none (defined benefit plan)
+Typically, none (defined benefit plan)

 Risk Factor

-No market risk, assured returns
+No market risk; assured returns

-Subject to market risk, variable returns
+Subject to market risk, returns vary with the market

-Low risk, government-backed
+Low risk; government-backed pension

 Flexibility

-Limited, with assured pension
+Limited flexibility; assured pension

-Low, fixed benefits
+Low flexibility; fixed benefits

 Portability